bioinformatics-ca/RNA_2021/RNAseq_laptop_setup_instructions.md

 7) Install the Loupe browser.
 First go to the [10x download pages](https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/latest).
 Enter your info and selectthe Loupe Browser 4.0.0 download for your operating system.

-8) Download the example scRNA loupe files from our [course server](http://genomedata.org/rnaseq-tutorial/scrna/).
+8) Download all four example scRNA files for a loupe demonstration from our [course server](http://genomedata.org/rnaseq-tutorial/scrna/).